hmrc/manage-transit-movements-departure-cache/README.md

 * A call is made to the `POST` endpoint with:
   * a valid bearer token
   * a valid `HMRC-CTC-ORG` enrolment with `EoriNumber` identifier
   * a valid `Rejection`, containing information about the rejection.
-In the case of an IE056 this should contain a business rejection type and some error pointers
+In the case of an IE056 this should contain a business rejection type and some error pointers.
 * Then, we check whether:
   * there is a document in the cache for the given LRN and;
   * in the case of an IE056, there is at least one error pointer that is amendable